If you talk to a lot of people, today, they'll have you believe that they were in

 reading "The Hobbit", I played this song over and over again and it suited the story very well.

-"Når Himmelen Klarner" is another instrumental, though being simply a normal song without
+"Når Himmelen Klarner" is another instrumental, though being simply a normal song

-a dark beauty here and the harmonies have somewhat of a calming effect.
+is a dark beauty here and the harmonies have somewhat of a calming effect.

-"Snu Mikrokosmos Tegn" puts an end to the serene atmosphere created by the previous song.
+"Snu Mikrokosmos Tegn" puts an end to the serene atmosphere created by the previous

-with death and yet you welcome it.
+only with death and yet you welcome it.
 As the song fades, you can see the dark gate before you.

-The album ends with a bleak and obscure outro, very similar to the intro and yet giving
+The album ends with a bleak and obscure outro, very similar to the intro and yet

-out and gone forever, leaving you empty and alone.
+stamped out and gone forever, leaving you empty and alone.

 (8 Sept.
 2008)